jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 One team may adopt the Fibonacci sequence.
 Another, in an attempt to emphasize the inexactness of the estimates, may use round numbers to lower the implied precision of that sequence (e.g. 20 vs 21).
-Still others will avoid numbers altogether and use T-Shirt sizes, although they are often later translated back to... you guessed it!... numbers.
-The purpose of all of this?
+Still others will avoid numbers altogether and use T-shirt sizes, although they are often later translated back to... you guessed it!... numbers.
+The purpose of all this?
 To pretend we're not talking about time.

 Lest we fall prey to our own tricks of misdirection, if points are being used to fit work into a defined time period, all of these schemes reduce down to a